civol/HDLRuby/README.md

 end
 ```

+Other instances of the same module will not be affected.

+__Local Extension of All Instances of a Module__

-Finally, it is possible to extend locally all the instances of a system using method `singleton_instance` in place of method `singleton_class`.
+To extend all instances of a particular module, use the `singleton_instance` method instead of `singleton_class`.
+For example:
-For example, with the following code, all the instances of system `dff` will respond to method `interface_size`:

 ```ruby
 dff.singleton_instance.class_eval do